ml-archive/blog/source/_posts/2016-11-08-Vapor-mysql.md

 drop.run()
 ```
-Now lets jump into our `Car.swift` file (and down in the extension of the model) add some actual Preparation code.
+Now lets jump into our `Car.swift` file (and down in the extension of the model) add some actual preparation code.
+Preparation is also know as migrations in other server side coding frameworks.
+(More info on how Laravel uses it [here](https://laravel.com/docs/5.3/migrations))

 ```swift
 extension Car: Preparation {